Manners Sutton Parish, New Brunswick

-Manners Sutton is a civil parish in York County, New Brunswick, Canada.
+Manners Sutton is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it is divided between the village of Harvey and the local service district of the parish of Manners Sutton, both of which are members of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of Harvey and the local service district of the parish of Manners Sutton, both of which were members of the Southwest New Brunswick Service Commission (SNBSC).

 Origin of name

 The parish was named in honour of John Manners-Sutton, 3rd Viscount Canterbury, Lieutenant Governor of New Brunswick at the time.
 Canterbury Parish was erected at the same time.

 History

 Manners Sutton was erected in 1855 from Kingsclear and Prince William Parishes.